menhera-org/ftth-sip/SPECS.md

 ### Downstream client
 - Downstream client needs to REGISTER itself to our proxy.
 - We remember that client's contact as the downstream.
+- We honor the `Expires` header sent by the client (including `0` clears).
 - Authentication is optional (not usually used).
+  - When auth is configured,
 - Registration interval is arbitrary, with a minimum of 30 seconds.
 We follow that timer to track registration states.
 - `Contact` values' userinfo parts are arbitrary in REGISTERs toward our proxy.